fagu/sauklaue/README.md

 Slideshow presentations usually suffer from a lack of a second projector displaying the previous slide.
 A brief moment of thought is enough and you don't read the last sentence on a slide before it disappears.
 Of course, hand-written online teaching suffers from the same problem if you use a single page that is periodically cleared.
 Common formats of computer screens suggest showing two portrait pages side by side.
 This is what Sauklaue does.

-Furthermore, an external graphics tablet can be mapped to only the currently active of the two pages.
+Furthermore, an the writing area on an external graphics tablet can be mapped to just one of the two displayed pages (the _current_ page).
+(Lay down your graphics tablet in portrait orientation.)
 This way, you can write twice as big (in area) as you would otherwise, which generally improves handwriting.

 Documents can be exported to PDF and PDF files can be imported.